simonelnahas/simonelnahas.com/posts/why-clojure.md

 senior.
-Clojure is seldom someones first language since one often needs to experience the shortcomings of other languages to be motivated to overcome the initial learning curve of Clojure.
+Clojure is seldom someones first language since one often needs to experience the shortcomings of other languages to be motivated to overcome the steep but short learning curve of Clojure.
 This makes the average Clojurian (a person within the Clojure community) quite knowledgeable.
 Having a high average level of knowledge among employees is very beneficial in running a company.

 #### The backup plan